souru98/Code-Along-Node-Mongo-Crud/README.md

 Code-Along-Node-Mongo-Crud

-1. Create a Mongo DB in https://www.mongodb.com/
+1. Create a Cluster in https://www.mongodb.com/

 2. Change the Mongo Connection URL String in config/db.js